top of page

 Cristal Hernandez-Cruz, Family Coach

-Cristal served Denver Public School for seven years before joining JPP as a Bilingual Navigation Coach in June 2023.
-She has a background in business entrepreneurship and earned a Bachelors degree in Individualized Studies and a Masters in Organizational Leadership.
-Cristal truly enjoys empowering youth and families to strive for success.
-She is passionate about helping JPP families develop the framework to achieve self-defined prosperity.
+Before joining JPP in June 2023, Cristal spent seven years with Denver Public Schools.
+She has a background in business entrepreneurship and holds a bachelor’s degree in Individualized Studies and a master’s degree in Organizational Leadership.
+Cristal is deeply committed to empowering youth and families to pursue success, helping them create the framework to achieve their self-defined vision of prosperity.

 Diversity, Equity, and Inclusion